 Patagonia’s roots date all the way back to 1957 when a young climber called Yvon Chouinard started making and selling his very own climbing gear.
 In just a little over a decade, Chouinard Equipment became one of America’s biggest suppliers of climbing gear.
 It wasn’t until the early ’70s that the company expanded into outdoor apparel and changed its name to Patagonia.

-When it comes to environmentalism, on the other hand, the company prides itself on its activist initiatives.
+On the other hand, when it comes to environmentalism, the company prides itself on its activist initiatives.
 For more than thirty years, Patagonia has been donating a part of its profits to all kinds of environmental movements and organizations.
 They even have an educational platform – Patagonia Action Works – whose goal is to promote the preservation of nature.

 Materials & Manufacture